 Photo credit: Anthony Raspberry

-Dr. Cruz has walked her spiritual path for over twenty years, beginning with only a connection to nature and an idea of basic human goodness.
+Dr. Cruz has walked her spiritual path for over thirty years, beginning with only a connection to nature and an idea of basic human goodness.
 Toward the end of high school, she had a dramatic conversion experience and became a Christian, baptized in the Southern Baptist church.
 Active in campus ministry throughout university, she followed a call to ministry and moved to Louisville, KY to attend The Southern Baptist Seminary.
-Sent to Oxford for doctoral studies, she developed new capacities for critical thinking, encountered female priests, the Book of Common Prayer and found a deep connection with the Church of England.
+Sent to Oxford for doctoral studies, she developed new capacities for critical thinking, encountered female priests, the Book of Common Prayer, and a deep connection with the Church of England.

 Dr. Cruz holds the BA in English with a minor in Voice Performance (because words and music go together, at least for a singer); the Master of Divinity in Theology (because when you fall in love with the Bible, you want to read it in Greek and Hebrew) with a minor in Ethics (because when you find out Ethics is a field, you wonder why they’ve been keeping it a secret); and then the PhD, also in Ethics.

 She is the newest campus minister at Winthrop University, heading up WELCM, the Winthrop Episcopal/Lutheran Campus Ministry, an ecumenical worshipping community supported by Grace Lutheran Church and the Episcopal Church of Our Savior in Rock Hill, South Carolina.
+You can find out more about her ministry at www.welcm.org.